 - More technical responsibilities are being outsourced to third-party companies or contractors who can provide the expertise and guidance necessary.

-As such, 78% of organizations are outsourcing to limit the risks and losses during their cloud transformation journey and to actively monitor data and security protocols.
+As such, 78% of organizations are outsourcing to limit the risks and losses during their cloud transformation journey.
+They also want to actively monitor data and security protocols.

 - Outsourcing contracts are more focused on value and outcomes over price.

 - There are plenty of different development opportunities for cloud-managed service providers.
-Outsourcing teams are in high demand across most industries which are looking to navigate through complex cloud application and infrastructure services.
+Nearshoring teams are in high demand across most industries that are looking to navigate through complex cloud applications and infrastructure services.

 The pros of nearshoring

 Nearshoring enables businesses to avoid cultural learning curves and language barriers.
 It also has the benefit of reduced travelling costs.

 To resume, here are some of the key benefits of nearshoring:

-- Nearshoring allows businesses to cut costs.
+- Cost savings: it allows businesses to cut costs;

-- Travelling distances, times, and costs are generally far lesser.
+- Travelling distances, times, and costs are generally far lesser;